GAYS AND LESBIANS CAN

 you for putting it together to help people like me.
 Simon (UK)

-Thanks very much for visiting this site!
+Thanks very much for visiting this website!
 I hope you found it

 You may like to try some of the other pages on this site.